 MARK J: What got you started on your whiskey journey?

-CRIS STELLER: Really, it was moving to Mexico and getting involved with friends who themselves had friends had families that owned agave fields.
+CRIS STELLER: Really, it was moving to Mexico and getting involved with friends who themselves had friends and families that owned agave fields.
 I’d been all over southern Baja to countless agave groves, met a couple of guys who had stills, and to keep busy when I wasn’t working I would hang out with them.
 I was never a big whiskey fan per se.
 My dad was, but I wasn’t.
 Tequila is what fueled my interest.
 Working around it and seeing the small family operations—that is what interested me, because I like traditions, I like history, and I like excuses for family to do stuff together that isn’t normal.

 In my previous professional life—which was running trade associations in mainly industrial non-profit organizations—one of my clients was the California Retail Liquor Dealers Association.
 So I went to all the big famous wineries and brewing companies with them.
 And I was just a hanger on, there was never any intent to own a distillery.
 Suddenly though, after I met Lance Winters from St. George Spirits, then Arthur Hartunian from Napa Valley Distillery, then Melkon Khosrovian from Greenbar Distillery, I thought, I could do what they’re doing.